40 Best Ways to Jumpstart Your Career

 The point of a corporate getaway is to bond with those with whom bonding would otherwise be unlikely.
 This does not include your significant other.
 It should, however, include Arnold from down the hall, who doesn’t open up until he has six beers and half a cow in him, and Mr. Brewster, who always maintains his executive reserve around subordinates—unless he’s playing poker.

-Reclaim your shared assistant’s time
+Reclaim a shared assistant’s time

 Stop back-stabbing to get ahead

-The good news is that your road, although harder, is definitely the happier of the two.
+The good news is that your road, though harder, is definitely the happier of the two.
 Don’t become a creep.
 You’ll eventually triumph by building consensus, performing with distinction, and fighting face-to-face with your backstabbing colleague.
 Good guys almost always do fine in the long run.
 If things aren’t going your way now, wait a minute.
 Time is on your side.

 Spend a bit more than you are given